-The most characteristic feature of the Natural Science course is the broad first year – Part IA; the choice of which subject to specialise in is normally not taken until the second year.
-In the first year students take three experimental subjects with, additionally, mathematics.
-[There are four different mathematics courses available.]
-Most students therefore have to take a subject that they have not met before, e.g. physiology or geology; a mainly physical scientist might well take a biological subject, e.g. cell biology.
+The most characteristic feature of the Natural Science course is the broad first year – Part IA.
+In the first year students take three experimental subjects and a mathematics course.
+Students have the opportunity to explore a subject that they may be less familiar with, e.g. physiology or earth science; a mainly physical scientist might take a biological subject, e.g. cell biology.
 Many find that the experience of Part IA broadens their scientific outlook and enables them to make a more informed decision on what to specialise in eventually; indeed, for some students the ‘extra’ subject encountered in Part IA becomes their main study in later years.

 The University teaching in Part IA consists of three one-hour lectures per week in each subject, plus laboratory work, which varies from subject to subject.
-The College provides supervisions, normally once a week in each subject with students taken in pairs or threes.
-In these weekly sessions, written work is assessed and discussed with the supervisor, in some cases a Fellow of the College, in others a graduate student.
-The supervisor provides termly reports on progress which are discussed with the student by the Tutor and Director of Studies in end-of-term interviews.
+The College provides supervisions, normally once a week in each subject.
+In these weekly sessions, written work is assessed and discussed with the supervisor, in some cases a Fellow of the College, in others a graduate student or post-doctoral researcher.
+The supervisor provides termly reports on progress which are reviewed by the Tutor and Director of Studies.

-In the second year (Part IB) students move towards their final specialisations, e.g. a physicist would take just physics and mathematics, a chemist might take chemistry and biochemistry, to quote two of the commoner options.
-But there is a wide range of Part IB courses and within broad limits students can make their own choice, according to their educational intentions and abilities.
-In the third year, students take the one subject that their degree is regarded as being ‘in’; the teaching is almost wholly University-based, the supervisions being given by Fellows in the subject and other specialist staff members from the relevant University departments.
-Third year courses include the large number within Part II of the Natural Sciences Tripos, and some separate but related Tripos courses – Electrical and Information Sciences, Chemical Engineering, Management Studies, History and Philosophy of Science etc. As will be evident, there is a good deal of flexibility in choosing what to do.
+In the second year (Part IB) students begin to ‘narrow’ towards their final specialisations.
+There is a wide range of Part IB courses and within broad limits students can make their own choice, according to their educational intentions and abilities.
+In the third year (Part II), students focus on a subject and join a Department.
+By the third year the teaching is almost wholly University-based, the supervisions being given by Fellows in the subject and other specialist staff members from the relevant University departments.
+Third year courses include the large number within Part II of the Natural Sciences Tripos, and some separate but related Tripos courses – Electrical and Information Sciences, Chemical Engineering, Management Studies, History and Philosophy of Science etc. As will be evident, there is a good deal of flexibility in choosing what to do in the Natural Sciences.
 For more details of the course consult the University website.

 Pembroke Fellows in Natural Sciences